libresoul/gpt_flutter/README.md

 ## Running the app

-You can run the app on an emulator or a physical device by running the following command in your terminal.
+You can run the app on an emulator or a physical device by executing the following command in your terminal.
 Make sure to mention the device id if you have multiple devices connected.:

 ```bash
 flutter run -d <device_id>